-- 1. Fiscal Incentives: - a) Increase the 150% tax deduction of R&I expenditure to companies to 200%. - b) Tax incentives to increase angel investing and encourage more support from venture capital firms, particularly to retain talent upon completion of the research and prototype phases as well as to proceed to commercialisation. - c) Supplement the funding for the post-doc fellowship (leveraging on the experience acquired in 2023) to ensure that the programme becomes increasingly relevant and attractive to a broader range of researchers, and to stimulate more R&I with commercialisation potential. - d) Financial assistance to mitigate the high legal and registration costs particularly of Intellectual Property Rights. - 2.
-Culture Change Incentives: - a) Simplify incentive obligations to increase project uptake and free up time for research itself.
-Certain incentive obligations are very rigid and discourage the pursuit of exploratory research, particularly among small businesses whose resources are very tight. - b) One-to-one awareness outreach sessions with potential beneficiaries to provide more specific advice and explain the returns that can be derived from prioritising more R&I in parallel with the day-to-day operational functions. - c) A fully digital business infrastructure (including company founding, banking, digital contracts, and taxation) to streamline processes for firms, reduce excessive administrative burdens, alleviate bureaucratic hurdles to ultimately improve accessibility to essential services and enhance efficiency in operations. - 3.
-Human Resource incentives: - a) Short placements for secondary school students in manufacturing and tech-based companies, to cultivate a STEM mindset as well as to expose them to the real-world application of STEM and effective communication principles.
+- 1. Fiscal Incentives: - a) Increase the 150% tax deduction of R&I expenditure to companies to 200%. - b) Tax incentives to increase angel investing and encourage more support from venture capital firms, particularly to retain talent upon completion of the research and prototype phases as well as to proceed to commercialisation. - c) Supplement the funding for the post-doc fellowship (leveraging on the experience acquired in 2023) to ensure that the programme becomes increasingly relevant and attractive to a broader range of researchers, and to stimulate more R&I with commercialisation potential. - d) Financial assistance to mitigate the high legal and capital costs particularly of Intellectual Property Rights14.

+The post-doc fellowship scheme has been re-issued and improved.
+However, it can be improved further.

+2. Culture Change Incentives:

+a) Simplify incentive obligations to increase project uptake and free up time for research itself.
+Certain incentive obligations are very rigid and discourage the pursuit of exploratory research, particularly among small businesses whose resources are very tight.

+14 Article 14 (1)(m) within Malta's Income Tax Act provides for deduction pertaining to expenditure of a capital nature in relation to Intellectual Property ("IP") or Intellectual Property Rights ("IPR).
+This insight provides taxpayers with essential options to optimise their tax position while promoting innovation and investment in IP assets.
+With effect from the financial period covered by year of assessment 2024, taxpayers have the opportunity to opt for a full deduction of capital expenditure incurred on IP or IPR, used or employed in the production of the income, in the year in which that said expenditure has been incurred or first used.

+- b) One-to-one awareness outreach sessions with potential beneficiaries to provide more specific advice and explain the returns that can be derived from prioritising more R&I in parallel with the day-to-day operational functions. - c) A fully digital business infrastructure (including company founding, banking, digital contracts, and taxation) to streamline processes for firms, reduce excessive administrative burdens, alleviate bureaucratic hurdles to ultimately improve accessibility to essential services and enhance efficiency in operations.

+In the run-up to the RD&I aid schemes publication under ERDF 21-27 Programme, The Malta Chamber was informed with the following positive inclusions (a) introduction of a concept stage within the application process (b) financing of feasibility phase and (c) a more flexible approach on TRL.
+The Malta Chamber remains concerned on the mandatory requirements of (a) new FTE research jobs generated by the project instead of upskilling or automation of existing employees (b) commitment to private investment (c) lack of evaluators from industry.

+- 3. Human Resource incentives: - a) Short placements for secondary school students in manufacturing and tech-based companies, to cultivate a STEM mindset as well as to expose them to the real-world application of STEM and effective communication principles.
 This will help cultivate a pool of young people who are inclined to pursue careers in research and innovation. - b) Inquisitive minds within our academic institutions, industry, and broader society need to be promoted and encouraged to develop new technologies and participate in European projects with a high commercialisation potential.
 A pathway for commercialisation should be found for new eco-solutions.